Osteoarthritis in the thumb

 - Swelling and tenderness over the joint

-- Stiffness and decreased mobility in the thumb
+- Stiffness and reduced mobility in the thumb

 - Weakness in the thumb grip

-- Pain that worsens with activities such as opening cans or turning doorknobs
+- Pain that worsens with activities such as opening jars or turning doorknobs

 Causes

-Osteoarthritis of the thumb occurs when the cartilage in the CMC joint gradually breaks down, causing the bone surfaces to rub against each other.
-Factors that may contribute to the development of thumb osteoarthritis include:
+Thumb osteoarthritis occurs when the cartilage in the CMC joint gradually breaks down, causing the bone surfaces to rub against each other.
+Factors that can contribute to the development of basal thumb osteoarthritis include:

 - Aging and natural wear and tear of the joint